Larkin Smith (Virginia politician): Career

 Following the war, on September 30, 1784, Smith became one of the Justices of the Peace which collectively ruled his native King and Queen County.

 King and Queen County voters elected Smith as their (part-time) representative in the Virginia House of Delegates in 1784-1785 and both re-elected him and failed to re-elect him many times.
 In the period June 7, 1794 until 1797 he was ineligible for legislative service because fellow legislators elected him as a member of the Governor's Privy Council which governed the Commonwealth's small executive branch.
 During their joint Privy Council service, he and Edmund Harrison (who would succeed him as speaker) on October 7, 1794, issued a report to the Governor on the condition of the State Treasury.
 Smith again won election to the Virginia House of Delegates in 1797, and was re-elected several times.
 Fellow delegates elected and re-elected him as their Speaker beginning in 1799, and he served until 1802.

-Smith moved to Norfolk, Virginia and accepted the office of tax Collector for the Port of Norfolk, serving from October 12, 1807, until his death on September 28, 1813.
+Smith moved to Norfolk, Virginia after President Jefferson appointed him tax Collector for the Port of Norfolk, serving from October 12, 1807, until his death on September 28, 1813.
+During the War of 1812, despite his age and retirement from the militia in 1807, Smith commanded troops at Norfolk.

+Larkin Smith was taxed on 19 enslaved adults and 20 children in King and Queen County in 1787, as well as 11 horses, 34 cattle and a four-wheeled chariot.
+Probably the grant based on his military service was in Cumberland County whose tax rolls in 1787 showed him as nonresident but owning three slaves, four horses and seven cattle.

 Personal life

 Smith married twice.
-On April 21, 1781, he married Mary Eleanor Hill.
+On April 21, 1781, he married Mary Eleanor Hill, who bore a son, John Hill Smith (1783-1843), who would continue his father's political and legal careers in Lynchburg and Richmond.
 Following her death, on May 25, 1804, Smith married Sophia Ann Tazewell Taliaferro (widow of Benjamin Taliaferro) at the home of her brother, Littleton Waller Tazewell, who would become Governor of Virginia in 1834–36.
-Her father was Judge Henry Tazewell of Williamsburg.
+Her father was U.S. Senator Henry Tazewell of Williamsburg, who had died in 1799.
+A family member in South Carolina may have honored Larkin Smith by naming a son in his honor, who gave birth to a daughter, Nancy Smith Cantrell (1808-1881) five years before his death but decades after his first wife's death, who eventually married in Tennessee and then moved to Missouri.